b3-exmo/b3-exmo.github.io/docs/Critical thinking/Critical Thinking.md

 &nbsp;

 ## In conversation
-When discussing/arguing/debating church issues or talks or anything theological, DON'T ever say the words "[[Logical Fallacies|logical fallacy]]" or use the specific fallacy terms.
+When discussing/arguing/debating church issues or talks or anything theological, DON'T ever say the words "[[logical-fallacies|logical fallacy]]" or use the specific fallacy terms.
 It instantly turns people off and makes you seem like a pretentious know-it-all.
 This is largely why I don't engage with believing members about their beliefs.
 Epistemology is personal and emotional.
 Invalidating that with logic isn't going to be a useful conversation for either of us.
 That, and I don't think I'd have the verbal nimbleness to make a case without writing everything down.

 What seems to work better is explaining the fallacy instead of invoking it.
-Rather than saying “well what nelson said in that talk was an [[Logical Fallacies#Ad Populum (Appeal to Popularity, or to Public)|argument ad populum]],” say, “just because a large group of people did something, doesn’t make their reasons for doing so valid.” then provide an example.
+Rather than saying “well what nelson said in that talk was an [[logical-fallacies#Ad Populum (Appeal to Popularity, or to Public)|argument ad populum]],” say, “just because a large group of people did something, doesn’t make their reasons for doing so valid.” then provide an example.

 &nbsp;